dakhnod/BLEnky/docs/BLE_CONFIGURATION.md

 The modules preferred connection parameters can be configured by sending data to the Characteristic with UUID `9c100002-5cf1-8fa7-1549-01fdc1d171dc`.

-The packet has to include the following fields (all in milliseconds, little endian):
+The packet has to include the following fields (all in milliseconds except for slave_latency, little endian):

 ```
 typedef struct {